-3. Review of the Resource Management Act (RMA)
+3. Resource Management Act (RMA)

-A review of the RMA was completed in 2020 and was undertaken in recognition that the current is no longer considered fit for purpose.
+A review of the RMA was completed in 2020, undertaken in recognition that the Act was no longer considered fit for purpose.
 The specific aim of the review was to improve environmental outcomes and better enable urban and other development within environmental limits.
+In Feb 2021, the Government announced it would repeal the RMA and replace it with three new Acts: